-Permit applicable to the host parcel, and must provide a description of the proposed project in sufficient detail to afford the recipient reasonable notice of the nature of the project so that the recipient is able to make an informed judgment as to any potential impact the construction or operation of the project may have on any interest of the recipient that is within the Board's jurisdiction to address.
-The notice must provide contact information and state that the recipient may file inquiries or comments with the applicant about the project and that the recipient will also have an opportunity to file comments with the Board once the application is filed. - (4) Timing of Advance Notice and Application.
-If, within 180 days of the date of the advance notice, the applicant has not filed a complete application for the project that fully complies with the filing requirements of this Rule, the notice will be treated as withdrawn without further action required by the Board. - (C) Filing Requirements.
-Applications for net-metering systems larger than 50 kW must contain the following information.
+- (4) Timing of Advance Notice and Application.
+If, within 180 days of the date of the advance notice, the applicant has not filed a complete application for the project that fully complies with the filing requirements of this Rule, the notice will be treated as withdrawn without further action required by the Board. - (D) Filing Requirements.
+Applications for net-metering systems that are greater than 15 kW and up to and including 50 kW and that are not roof-mounted photovoltaic systems must contain the following information.
 Failure to provide any required information will result in the application being deemed incomplete: - (1) Applicant name.
 The application must include the legal name (and the "doing business as" name, if different), contact information, Vermont business registration number (if applicable), and a description of the company or person making the application.
 For example: